 SAVE THE ACADIA UNIVERSITY POOL

-We are reaching out to you with an immediate to action following the recent announcement that Acadia University will be closing its pool this summer due to financial constraints.
+We are reaching out to you with an immediate to action following February’s announcement that Acadia University will be closing its pool on June 15, 2025 due to financial constraints.

 This closure will have a devastating impact not only on the local swimming community but also on swimmers across Nova Scotia who rely on this facility for training, competition, and recreational use.